 All materials, equipment, and labor necessary to provide and install the geotextile fabric placed between existing fill material and Granular Embankment shall be measured according to Section 214 of the current Standard Specifications.
 The final quantities shall be based on field measurements.

+Appendix: